NEW OpenAI Structured Outputs with Label Studio 🚀

 1. If you don’t already have one, create a project and import a text-based dataset.

 2. Go to the Prompts page and create a new Prompt.
-If you haven’t already, you will also need to add an OpenAI API key.
+If you haven’t already, you will also need to add an API key to connect to your model.

 3. Write a prompt and run it against your task samples.